 In the 1950s the idea of monarchy, and the attractive young Queen Elizabeth II as a role model, was firmly rooted in popular culture.
 Education instilled veneration for the pageantry of inherited European institutions and the presence of the monarchy shaped a generation for whom to be Australian was to be British.

-While Australian attraction towards all things British has waned under the wave of postwar immigration and as the republican debate gains strength, this portrait remains immediately recognisable to several generations of Australians.
+While Australian attraction towards all things British waned under the wave of postwar immigration and as the republican debate gained strength, this portrait remains immediately recognisable to several generations of Australians.